forestdb/forestdb.org/models/principal-agent.md

 }))
 ~~~~

-We move to partial (stochastic) supervision, and in the unsupervised case, it is the agent's prediction determines what happens.
+We move to partial (stochastic) supervision, and in the unsupervised case, it is the agent's prediction that determines what happens.
 Now utilities skew predictions:

 ~~~~
 ///fold: